ryanclark/development/README.md

 # Teleport Development Environment

-This helps you run a local Teleport environment locally at https://go.teleport, with trusted local certificates.
+This helps you run a local Teleport environment locally at https://go.teleport, with trusted local certificates. (no `--insecure` anywhere.)

 It sets up a single Teleport service that runs the Auth and Proxy services, as well as a container to run Webpack so you can build both Teleport and the Web code at the same time.
 It also runs Application Access with the debug dumper app.